IceHe/lib/java/cmd/java.md

 **`-XX:InitiatingHeapOccupancyPercent=percent`**

 - Sets the **percentage of the heap occupancy (0 to 100) at which to start a concurrent GC cycle.**
-    - It’s used by garbage collectors that **trigger a concurrent GC cycle based on the occupancy of the entire heap, not just one of the generations** (for example, the G1 garbage collector).
+    - It's used by garbage collectors that **trigger a concurrent GC cycle based on the occupancy of the entire heap, not just one of the generations** (for example, the G1 garbage collector).
 - By default, the initiating value is set to **45%**.
     - A value of **0 implies nonstop GC cycles**.